isulim/PythonApps/README.md

 ## App3 - Website Blocker

 A Python script blocking certain websites in specified hours.<br>
-Script blocks sites by redirecting their URLs to localhost.
+Script blocks sites by redirecting their URLs to localhost by editing 'hosts' file.
-To do this, it modifies 'hosts' file.

 ## App4 - Flask Website